Henry Hammel (California businessman)

 Henry Hammel (c.
-1833/1834 – September 3, 1890) was a German-born American businessman and politician was a business parter of Andrew H. Denker.
+1833/1834 – September 3, 1890) was a German-born American businessman and politician was a business partner of Andrew H. Denker.
 He served on the Los Angeles Common Council from December 9, 1882, to December 9, 1884, and, with the help of his brother-in-law Denker, ran hotels and owned an extensive spread of agricultural property that eventually became the city of Beverly Hills, California.

 Personal life

 Hammel was born in Germany and came to the United States in 1833 or 1834 and engaged in hotel-keeping.
 He was also interested in grape-growing and owned a large vineyard in Los Angeles.